ceodoe/noshitempornium/README.md

 ...all your lists and settings may be deleted.
 If you're planning to do any of these things, make sure you back up your settings first!

-How to back up all your NSE settings:
+# Backups
+Use the **Export NSE data** button in Options > Settings > Data management to backup all your data to a file.
+Use the **Import NSE data** button to restore from a file.

+You can also do it through Tampermonkey:
 * Enter the Tampermonkey dashboard by clicking its icon on your browser toolbar and selecting "Dashboard"
 * Click the "Settings" tab, and set "Config mode" to "Advanced"
 * Go back to the "Installed Userscripts" list, and click on NoShitEmpornium